alexch/codelikethis/public/lessons/react/class_v_functional_components.md

 Cons:

-- hooks are very new
+- hooks are very new, so documentation is sparse
 - an additional layer of abstaraction

 # What are Hooks?